 Council, the EPA and Parks Victoria have officers authorised under the Environment Protection Act 1970 to investigate and prosecute those that illegally dump waste and litter.

-Officers may issue on the spot fines of $311 or commence legal action.
+Officers may issue on the spot fines of over $300 or commence legal action.
 The maximum court penalty for illegal dumping is $610,700 or seven years imprisonment for an individual, and more than $1.2 million for a corporation.

 What is illegal dumping?